 If you’re getting close to a clue, the game will inform you about this with the sound of a metal wind chime.
 Once you’ve collected one of these, three more clue locations will automatically be marked on your map.

 While many of them are spread out across the map, quite a few are located within close proximity of each other so you can easily rotate towards another after you’ve collected one.
-Finding all the clues will reward you with the Double-Action Revolver.
+Finding all the clues will bring you closer to getting the Double-Action Revolver.

-You can then use this weapon in the challenge that requires you to land 50 headshots, to win $250,000 in GTA along with an exclusive variation of this weapon in Red Dead Redemption 2.
+You can then collected the gold-plated Double-Action Revolver, and use this weapon in the challenge that requires you to land 50 headshots.
+Successful completion of this will net you $250,000 in GTA along with an exclusive variation of this weapon in Red Dead Redemption 2.